-LOW-SLOPED ROOF.
-A roof having a slope less than 2 units vertical in 12 units horizontal.
+LOW-SLOPED ROOF.LOW SLOPE.
+A roof having a slope less than 2 units vertical in 12 units horizontal (17-percent slope) as applied to roofs.

 LOW-VOLTAGE DRY-TYPE DISTRIBUTION TRANSFORMER.
 A transformer that is air-cooled, does not use oil as a coolant, has an input voltage less than or equal to 600 volts and is rated for operation at a frequency of 60 hertz.